Q: What testing is being done at Muskingum University?

 Q: How do antigen and PCR tests differ?

 A: Antigen tests can be used as a screening test to help identify possible cases, particularly in asymptomatic individuals.
 A PCR diagnostic test is used to confirm a diagnosis of COVID-19 for symptomatic individuals, those who have a positive antigen test, or those who have been directly exposed to someone with COVID-19.
 Please find more info at this Mayo Clinic webpage.

 Q: How are cases counted on the Muskingum University COVID-19 reporting page?

 A: The reporting page shows the number of COVID-19 cases confirmed by PCR diagnostic testing.
 This includes PCR tests for students conducted by the University’s Wellness Center nursing staff and tests conducted by other medical professionals for students and employees.

 A: Multiple preventive measures are practiced by our entire campus community.
 This includes wearing facemasks, maintaining social distancing, hand-washing and sanitization of spaces, moving many activities outdoors, and daily health monitoring through the MuskieSafe app.
-Our proactive, precautionary quarantine policy has also contributed to our population health.
+Our proactive, precautionary quarantine policy has also contributed to our population's health.

 Q: What can I do to keep myself safe?